smacke/ffsubsync/README.md

 # subsync
-Automagically synchronize subtitles with video, aligning them to the correct starting point.
+Language-agnostic automatic synchronization of subtitles to video, so that subtitles are aligned to the correct starting point within the video.

 **_This is my submission for HackIllinois 2019._**